-Mr. Santa Maria was appointed to his current position in 2014, having joined Coca-Cola FEMSA in 1995 and having served in several senior management positions since then, including COO of the company’s Mexico Division, and Strategic Planning and Commercial Development Officer.
-Mr. Santa Maria holds a degree in Business Administration and an MBA with a major in Finance from Southern Methodist University.
+He was appointed to his current position in 2014.
+He joined Coca-Cola FEMSA in 1995 and has served in several senior management positions since then, including COO of the Company’s Mexico Division, and Strategic Planning and Commercial Development Officer.
+He earned a Bachelor’s degree and an MBA with a major in Finance from Southern Methodist University.

 Raymundo Yutani Vela

 He was appointed Vice-President of Human Resources at FEMSA in 2018.
 He joined FEMSA Comercio in 1999 as Director of Human Resources, a position he held until 2014.
 Between 2014 and 2018, he was Director of Human Resources at Coca-Cola FEMSA.
 Before joining the company, he was Director of Human Resources North at Banca Serfín, today Santander.
 He is a graduate of the Public Accountant career and has a master’s degree in Business Administration from the Regiomontana University.
 Additionally, he completed the AD1 program at IPADE and is certified as a Coach by Newfield Consulting.